Kelley Deal: The Breeders

-Kim Deal and Tanya Donelly (Throwing Muses) united to form The Breeders in 1989, with its name taken from Kim and Kelley Deal's pre-Pixies folk band.
-Kelley joined The Breeders in 1992, debuting on vocals and rhythm guitar on the band's second recording, Safari (EP).
-After guitarist Donelly left to form Belly, Kelley promoted to lead guitar for Last Splash (1993).
+Deal and Tanya Donelly (of Throwing Muses) formed the Breeders in 1989, the name taken from Kim and Kelley Deal's pre-Pixies folk band.
+Kelley joined in 1992, debuting on vocals and rhythm guitar on their second recording, the EP Safari.
+After Donelly left to form Belly, Kelley was promoted to lead guitar for Last Splash (1993).
 The band supported the release by touring as Nirvana's opening act and performing at Lollapalooza 1994.

-Following a two-year hiatus, Kelley rejoined Kim in 1998 to record new demos for The Breeders.
+Following a two-year hiatus, Kelley rejoined Kim in 1998 to record new demos for the Breeders.
 They released Title TK in 2002, Mountain Battles in 2008, and All Nerve in 2018.

 Other projects

 After Last Splash, Deal formed The Kelley Deal 6000 and founded the now-defunct Nice Records label.
 The band released two albums on Nice, Go To The Sugar Altar (1996) and Boom!
 Boom!
 Boom!
 (1997).
-Both the band and the label went on indefinite hiatus when Deal rejoined The Breeders in 1998.
+Both the band and the label went on indefinite hiatus when Deal rejoined the Breeders in 1998.

 In 1996, Deal joined Skid Row singer Sebastian Bach, Smashing Pumpkins drummer Jimmy Chamberlin, and Jimmy Flemion of The Frogs to form The Last Hard Men.
 Nice Records released a limited pressing of the supergroup's eponymous album, on which Deal shared lead vocals, guitar, bass, and songwriting duties.
 Bach and Spitfire Records issued an extended version of the album with a wider release in 2001.

-Deal co-wrote and played guitar on Magnetophone's "Kel's Vintage Thought".
-She appears in a duet with Kris Kristofferson on the track "Angel Flying Too Close to the Ground" on the Twisted Willie tribute album, and on Supersuckers' track "Hungover Together" on the album Must've Been High.
+In 2000, Deal recorded a cover of Pantera's "Fucking Hostile", which was released that year as part of the benefit compilation Free the West Memphis Three.

 Deal has been lead singer and co-songwriter in the band R. Ring with Mike Montgomery since 2011.
 R. Ring has released seven singles/EPs and two full-length albums, Ignite the Rest and War Poems (2017) and We Rested (2023).

-In January 2020, Deal joined the band Protomartyr as a touring member on bass, keyboards, and vocals after collaborating with the band on their 2018 EP, Consolation.
+In January 2020, Deal joined the band Protomartyr in a touring capacity on guitar, keyboards, and backing vocals after collaborating with the band on their 2018 EP, Consolation.